TLRKiliann/sveltekit-tutorial/my-app/README.md

 Segment auth for login or for register.
 By this, we can directly access to login or to register by "/login" or "/register".

+## password

+3 folders have been created

+- forgot
+- info
+- reset

+We can play with layout to choose if layout of auth or/& password should appear or not.

+- No layouts => +page@.svelte
+- No auth layout => +page@(auth).svelte

+To verify, page of "forgot" allows us to see the 2 layouts.

+---